emqx/emqx-operator/README.md

 The EMQ X Operator automatically detects changes on any of the above custom resource objects, and ensures that running deployments are kept in sync with the changes.

-## Quickstart
+## Quick Start

-For more information on quickstart, see the [user guide](docs/user-guides/getting-started.md)
+For more information on quick start, see the [user guide](docs/user-guides/getting-started.md)

 ## Development